MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 ---
-title: Connect Amazon Web Services with Cloud App Security
+title: Connect Amazon Web Services with Defender for Cloud Apps
-description: This article provides information about how to connect your AWS app to Cloud App Security using the API connector for visibility and control over use. ms.date: 05/12/2021 ms.topic: how-to
+description: This article provides information about how to connect your AWS app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 05/12/2021 ms.topic: how-to
 ---
-# Connect AWS to Microsoft Cloud App Security
+# Connect AWS to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting your existing Amazon Web Services (AWS) account to Microsoft Cloud App Security using the connector APIs.
-For information about how Cloud App Security protects AWS, see [Protect AWS](protect-aws.md).
+This article provides instructions for connecting your existing Amazon Web Services (AWS) account to Microsoft Defender for Cloud Apps using the connector APIs.
+For information about how Defender for Cloud Apps protects AWS, see [Protect AWS](protect-aws.md).

-You can connect one or both of the following AWS to Cloud App Security connections:
+You can connect one or both of the following AWS to Defender for Cloud Apps connections:

 - **Security auditing**: This connection gives you visibility into and control over AWS app use.
 - **Security configuration**: This connection gives you fundamental security recommendations based on the Center for Internet Security (CIS) benchmark for AWS.

 Since you can add either or both of the connections, the steps in this article are written as independent instructions.
 If you've already added one of the connections, where relevant edit the existing configurations.

-## How to connect AWS Security auditing to Cloud App Security
+## How to connect AWS Security auditing to Defender for Cloud Apps

-Use the following steps to configure your AWS auditing and then connect it to Cloud App Security.
+Use the following steps to configure your AWS auditing and then connect it to Defender for Cloud Apps.

 ### Step 1: Configure Amazon Web Services auditing